-Version: 11-13-2023

-PA and/or to discuss the contents of the annual report (Stipulation VIII).

-1. When convened, the annual meeting shall contain briefings of:

-a.
-Findings contained in the Annual Report;

-b.
-Updates to the NAS Fallon Integrated Cultural Resources Management Plan and inventory of historic properties;
+893 of this PA and/or to discuss the contents of the annual report.
+894 895 1.
+When convened, the annual meeting shall contain briefings of: 896 897 a.
+Findings contained in the Annual Report; 898 899 b.
+Updates to the NAS Failon Integrated Cultural Resources Management 900 Plan and inventory of historic properties; 901 902 c.

-c.
 Status of binding commitments in all MOAs executed under this PA.

-D. NAS Fallon shall consider requests from signatories and consulting parties for additional meetings or updates to address specific issues that may arise during the implementation of this PA.

-IX.
-DISPUTE RESOLUTION

-A. Should a signatory to this PA object in writing regarding the implementation of this PA, NAS Fallon shall consult with the objecting party for no more than thirty (30) calendar days.
-NAS Fallon shall provide copies of the written objection to other signatories and consulting parties within five (5) calendar days of receipt of the written objection.
+903 904 D. NAS Fallon shall consider requests from signatories and consulting parties for 905 additional meetings or updates to address specific issues that may arise during the 906 implementation of this PA.
+907 908 IX.
+DISPUTE RESOLUTION 909 910 A. Should a signatory to this PA object in writing regarding the implementation of this 911 PA, NAS Fallon shall consult with the objecting party for no more than thirty (30) 912 calendar days.
+NAS Fallon shall provide copies of the written objection to other 913 signatories and consulting parties within five (5) calendar days of receipt of the written objection.
 NAS Fallon shall consider requests to extend the consultation period.
-Extensions shall be subject to mission requirements.

-1. NAS Fallon shall take into account the reasons for the objection and evaluate the solutions suggested by the objecting party.

-2. If, after the thirty (30) calendar day review period, NAS Fallon determines that the objection cannot be resolved, NAS Fallon shall forward all documentation relevant to the dispute, including NAS Fallon's proposed resolution, to the ACHP.

-a.
-The ACHP shall provide NAS Fallon with its advice on the resolution of the objection within thirty (30) calendar days of receiving adequate documentation.
-Prior to reaching a final decision on the dispute, NAS Fallon shall prepare a written response that takes into account any timely advice or comments regarding the dispute from the ACHP and other signatories.
-NAS Fallon shall provide signatories and consulting parties with a copy of this written response.
-NAS Fallon shall then proceed according to its final decision.

-b.
-If the ACHP does not provide its advice regarding the dispute within the thirty (30) calendar day review period, NAS Fallon may make a final decision on the dispute and proceed accordingly.
-Prior to reaching such a final decision, NAS Fallon shall prepare a written response that takes into account any timely advice or comments regarding the dispute from the signatories to this PA.
-NAS Fallon shall provide the signatories and consulting parties with a copy of this written response.
+914 Extensions shall be subject to mission requirements.
+915 916 917 1.
+NAS Fallon shall take into account the reasons for the objection and evaluate 918 the solutions suggested by the objecting party.
+919 920 2.
+If, after the thirty (30) calendar day review period, NAS Fallon determines that 921 the objection cannot be resolved, NAS Fallon shall forward all documentation 922 relevant to the dispute, including NAS Fallon's proposed resolution, to the ACHP.
+923 924 a.
+The ACHP shall provide NAS Fallon with its advice on the resolution 925 of the objection within thirty (30) calendar days of receiving adequate documentation.
+Prior to reaching a final decision on the dispute, NAS 926 927 Fallon shall prepare a written response that takes into account any timely 928 advice or comments regarding the dispute from the ACHP and other 929 signatories.
+NAS Fallon shall provide signatories and consulting parties 930 with a copy of this written response.
+NAS Fallon shall then proceed 931 according to its final decision.
+932 933 b.
+If the ACHP does not provide its advice regarding the dispute within 934 the thirty (30) calendar day review period, NAS Fallon may make a final 935 decision on the dispute and proceed accordingly.
+Prior to reaching such a 936 final decision, NAS Fallon shall prepare a written response that takes into 937 account any timely advice or comments regarding the dispute from the 938 signatories to this PA.
+NAS Fallon shall provide the signatories and 939 consulting parties with a copy of this written response.
 NAS Fallon shall then proceed according to its final decision.